-- 1.3 Compensation Changes in 2016/17 - (a) Effective April 1, 2016, - Fees will be increased by an average of 0.5% to fund the increases in the cost of providing services, with such increase to be allocated pursuant to Articles 12 and 13 of the 2014 Physician Master Agreement. - Sessional Contract Rates will be increased by 0.5% over the Sessional Contract Rates in effect on March 31, 2016 to fund the increases in the cost of providing services; - Service Contract Ranges and Service Contract Rates, and Salary Agreement Ranges and Salary Agreement Rates will be increased by 0.5% over those in effect on March 31, 2016 to fund the increases in the cost of providing services; - (iv) the reading fee for a screening mammogram will be increased by 0.5% over that in effect on March 31, 2016 to fund the increases in the cost of providing services; and - (v) the MRI fee will be increased by 0.5% over that in effect on March 31, 2016 to fund the increases in the cost of providing services. - (b) Effective April 1, 2016, \$9 million will be made available to fund adjustments to be made by the Allocation Committee to the Salary Agreement Ranges and the Service Contract Ranges in response to physician recruitment and retention challenges and to address issues of equity within the Salary Agreement Ranges and the Service Contract Ranges respectively.
-Affected physicians under existing Service Contracts and Salary Agreements will be placed within the applicable amended Service Contract Range or Salary Agreement Range at the same level as their current placement (e.g. range minimum, mid-range, or range maximum).
-In no event shall the total cost to the Government under this section 1.3(b) exceed \$9 million in any one Fiscal Year.
+1.2 Compensation Changes in 2019/20

+- (a) Effective April 1, 2019, - (i) Fees will be increased by an average of 0.5% to fund the increases in the cost of providing services, with such increase to be allocated pursuant to Articles 12 and 13 of the 2019 Physician Master Agreement. - (ii) Sessional Contract Rates will be increased by 0.5% over the Sessional Contract Rates in effect on March 31, 2019 to fund the increases in the cost of providing services; - (iii) Service Contract Ranges and Service Contract Rates, and Salary Agreement Ranges and Salary Agreement Rates will be increased by 0.5% over those in effect on March 31, 2019 to fund the increases in the cost of providing services; - (iv) the reading fee for a screening mammogram will be increased by 0.5% over that in effect on March 31, 2019 to fund the increases in the cost of providing services; and - (v) the MRI fee will be increased by 0.5% over that in effect on March 31, 2019 to fund the increases in the cost of providing services. - (b) Effective April 1, 2019, Sessional Contract Rates will be increased by 7.0% over those in effect upon application of section 1.2(a)(ii) above, except for the Sessional Contract Rate for Specialist Physicians providing services to the Forensic Psychiatric Services Commission (and the Maples Adolescent Treatment Centre and Youth Forensic Services, now a part of the Ministry of Children and Family Development). - (c) Effective April 1, 2019, all Out-of-Office-Hours Premiums (i.e. Fees 01200 to 01217) in the Payment Schedule will be increased by an additional 17.0%. - (d) Effective April 1, 2019, the Government will fund an additional increase of 0.5% to Emergency Medicine Fees 01811 to 01843 and Critical Care Fees 01411 to 01443 in the Payment Schedule with such increase to be allocated pursuant to Articles 12 and 13 of the 2019 Physician Master Agreement. - (e) Effective April 1, 2019, - (i) \$6.5 million will be made available to fund increases to be made by the Allocation Committee to the Salary Agreement Ranges and the Service Contract Ranges to address issues of equity and inter-provincial disparity among physicians providing services under a Service Contractor a Salary Agreement.; and